Workshop Report: Neuroplasticity

 9. High throughput screens of synaptic plasticity

-- Develop a cell-based assay of synaptic activity and plasticity suitable for high throughput screen format and test with large
+- Develop a cell-based assay of synaptic activity and plasticity suitable for high throughput screen format and test with large chemical libraries.

 10. Circuit re-training following focal injury of the brain or spinal cord